rednaw/site/README.md

 ## Quickstart

-This project backs https://www.marialoni.org, the two most important directories are:
+This project backs https://www.marialoni.org, the two most important directories/files are:
 - **content** All content (web text and bibliographies) goes here
 - **resources** All resources (pdfs) go here
+- **_include/contact.md** contact information

 Regular (non-structural) changes are done in three steps:
 1. **Make changes** by editing content and/or adding resources.